There was a time

 1. Nuclear Greetings 2.
 Bloody Dance 3.
 The Way (Your Soul Must Go) 4.
 Child Of Illusion

-Living Death truly jumped into full gear with their mini album Back To The Weapons.
-While the production is not too great, the style of these tracks is fully consistent and seamless.
-On this release Living Death's variation of thrash metal started to become remarkably frantic and intense, complete with some of the nastiest vocals ever heard in the genre.
+On their mini album Back To The Weapons Living Death truly hit the top gear.
+With this release the band's approach to thrash metal started to become remarkably frantic and intense, complete with some of the nastiest vocals ever heard in the genre.
 The creaky vocal output really catches your attention, but it perfectly supports the general mood of this album.
-As for the music, it's maybe not that original or anything, but the energetic execution makes the songs appear distinctive enough - plus the fact that the band can make even simple riffs fly in a captivating manner.
-Even with only a few tracks, Back To The Weapons gives a fair demonstration of Living Death's fastest take on thrash metal.
+As for the music, it might not be too original but the energetic and seamless execution makes the songs appear distinctive enough - not to forget about the fact that the band can make even simple riffs fly.
+Despite containing only a few tracks, Back To The Weapons makes a fair demonstration of Living Death's fastest take on thrash metal.

 LIVING DEATH - Protected From Reality